aRuisu0/Trie/README.md

 ## 4. GUI (Optional)

-The expected GUI expected to have completed or not should be a simple program that autocompletes and predicts words in collection and display if there are repeats:
+The expected GUI to be simple model of autocomplete and repetition of words in dictionary:
 <img src="GUI.png" width="500"/>
 <img src="GUIREP.png" width="500"/>